Joao360/CryptoTracker/README.md

 track the prices and details of various cryptocurrencies.
 The app features a list of cryptocurrencies and detailed views for each coin, including price history charts.

+The data is being sourced from the CoinCap API.
+Its documentation can be found [here](https://docs.coincap.io/).
+At the time of development, the API version used was the v2.

 ## Screenshots

 <div style="display: flex; flex-wrap: wrap;">